lugensa/gocept.selenium/doc/install.rst

 Using a nested X Server
 ~~~~~~~~~~~~~~~~~~~~~~~

-Under Linux, the Selenium-controlled browser tends to steal the mouse focus,
+On Linux systems, the Selenium-controlled browser tends to steal the window focus,
 which makes it impossible to do anything else while a Selenium test is running.
 To prevent this, use Xephyr (successor of Xnest) to start an X server contained
 in a window, for example: